HypoxanthineOvO/PintOS/Document/doc.md

 	return process_wait(pid);
 }
 ```
 In `process_wait`, we find the child thread by `pid` and call `sema_down(&child->sema)` to wait for the child thread to exit.
 Only when the child thread exit, it will call `sema_up`, we can get the exit code of the child thread.
 Then we return the exit code.
+If we can't find the child thread in the children_list of the thread, we return -1.

 ### B6: Any access to user program memory at a user-specified address can fail due to a bad pointer value.
 Such accesses must cause the process to be terminated.
 System calls are fraught with such accesses, e.g. a "write" system call requires reading the system call number from the user stack, then each of the call's three arguments, then an arbitrary amount of user memory, and any of these can fail at any point.
 This poses a design and error-handling problem: how do you best avoid obscuring the primary function of code in a morass of error-handling?
 Furthermore, when an error is detected, how do you ensure that all temporarily allocated resources (locks, buffers, etc.) are freed?
 In a few paragraphs, describe the strategy or strategies you adopted for managing these issues.
 Give an example.
-- We implement a series function to check the validity of the user memory address.
+- We implement a series function to check the validity of the user memory address according to the various input types of the functions.
 	```c++
 	void check_pt(int const* vaddr){
 		uint8_t* check_byteptr = (uint8_t*)vaddr;